Pressure Point

 Cast: Sidney Poitier, Bobby Darin, Peter Falk, Carl Benton Reid, Mary Munday, Howard Caine

-Crew: Hubert Cornfield (Director), S. Lee Pogostin (Screenplay), Hubert Cornfield (Editor), Ernest Gold (Original Music Composer), Phil Bowles (Assistant Director), George Lane (Makeup Artist)
+Crew: Hubert Cornfield (Director), S. Lee Pogostin (Screenplay), Ernest Gold (Original Music Composer), Hubert Cornfield (Editor), George Milo (Set Decoration), George C. Webb (Art Direction)

 Runtime: 89 minutes